Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 BORY: My dad, that’s what I call the line cook, I think he was just feeling creative that day.
 And he said, what if I make me a daughter?

-BORY: Yep.
-I don't get paid to work here so I can never afford to buy myself and walk out those doors.
+BORY: Yeh but I don’t get paid to work here so I can never afford to buy myself and walk out those doors.
 I can never pay my check, you know?

 DAR: What about tips?